Aetna considers virtual colonoscopy using computed tomography (CT colonography) medically necessary for colonic evaluation of:

 Kolligs (2012) stated that the highest evidence for all screening tests has been demonstrated for guaiac-based fecal occult blood testing.
 Colonoscopy is a diagnostic and therapeutic tool and it serves as the reference standard for other tests in clinical studies.
 Fecal immunochemical tests have a higher sensitivity than guaiac-based tests.
 Several novel techniques are under development and could be adopted by screening programs in the future.
 Next to colonoscopy, CTC and colon capsule endoscopy have the highest sensitivity for colorectal neoplasia.
 Molecular tests that are based on the detection of genetic and epigenetic changes of DNA released by the tumor into feces or blood have a high potential and could potentially replace occult blood tests in the future.
 The author concluded that colonoscopy is the primary instrument for screening for colorectal neoplasia.
 Fecal occult blood testing should only be performed if colonoscopy is denied and CTC has not yet been approved for screening in Germany.

-An assessment by the Ludwig Boltzmann Institut (Patera, et al., 2012) of colorectal cancer screening concluded that "[l]arge prospective multi-center trials are warranted to collect data on CTcolonography as a candidate for first-line screening test in the average risk population."
+An assessment by the Ludwig Boltzmann Institut of colorectal cancer screening (Patera et al, 2012) concluded that "[l]arge prospective multi-center trials are warranted to collect data on CT colonography as a candidate for first-line screening test in the average risk population".

 The American College of Physicians’ clinical guidelines on “Screening for colorectal cancer” (Qaseem et al, 2012) stated that “Computed tomography colonography is an option for screening in average-risk patients older than 50 years and is supported by some guidelines.
 However, the U.S. Preventive Services Task Force (USPSTF) found that the evidence is insufficient to assess the benefits and harms of CTC”.